(Wish I Could Fly Like) Superman: Release and reception

 "(Wish I Could Fly Like) Superman", backed with "Low Budget", was released as the lead single from Low Budget.
 Although it was a chart failure in Europe, the song found moderate success in North America, reaching number 41 on the American Billboard charts and number 43 on the Canadian RPM charts.
 Charles Aaron of Spin attributed this success to the national sentiment in the United States at the time, saying, "'Superman' caught a mood — frankly, a lot of people felt like shit at the time, and Davies' wit was more broadly accessible than on some of his earlier, conceptual set pieces".
 Although multiple follow-up singles were issued, "(Wish I Could Fly Like) Superman" is the only single from the album to be released in both Britain and America.
+The 12" single included an approximately six-minute long extended edit of the song.

 In addition to its appearance on Low Budget, the song is present on many of the band's compilation albums, including Come Dancing with The Kinks and The Ultimate Collection.

-Billboard rated it one of the top tracks from Low Budget.
+Billboard rated "(Wish I Could Fly Like) Superman" one of the top tracks from Low Budget.
 It described the song as a "strong pop and rock offering with outstanding vocals and instrumentation and biting lyrics.
 Cash Box said it "is a solid rocker with a steady beat, 'heavy metal' chording, nice phrasing and an analysis of the current British 'situation.'"
-Record World said that the Kinks "try out their disco shoes here without losing any of Ray Davies' esoterica."
-Producer Clive Davis described the song as tapping "the malaise at the tail end of the decade."
-In its review of the single, Trouser Press praised the band for "tackl[ing] disco and com[ing] away with more than a shred of dignity."
+Record World said that the Kinks "try out their disco shoes here without losing any of Ray Davies' esoterica".
+Producer Clive Davis described the song as tapping "the malaise at the tail end of the decade".
+In its review of the single, Trouser Press praised the band for "tackl[ing] disco and com[ing] away with more than a shred of dignity".